Praxis

 Cross-Language Support

-The core protocol is designed to be implemented in other languages:
+The core protocol is implemented across multiple languages:

 $newState = Invoke-PraxisStep -State $state -Events $events